alex-pancho/firefox_bormi_tool/README.md

 - Ensures data integrity during migration

 ## Requirements
-- Python 3.x
+- Python 3.x ONLY
-- wxPython
+- Exsist at least two Mozilla Firefox profiles - new and old

 ## Usage
 Run the script and follow the GUI prompts to back up or migrate your Firefox profile.